 - 1. Shall be the care taker of his/her student teachers in the class. - 2.
-Shall offer advice on all matters represented by his/her student teachers concerned. - 3.
-Shall closely monitor the academic performance of his/her student teachers and offer suggestion for their improvement.
+Shall offer advice on all matters represented by his/her student teachers concerned.

-- 4. Shall meet his/her student teachers frequently and motivate them to perform better in all aspects. - 5.
-Shall inform his/her student teachers about Library facilities, Laboratory facilities, Internet facilities, Scholarships, Remedial courses, Placement, Certificate courses, Sports activities etc. - 6.
-Shall inform his/her student teachers about leave application process. - 7.
+- 3. Shall closely monitor the academic performance of his/her student teachers and offer suggestions for their improvement. - 4.
+Shall meet his/her student teachers frequently and motivate them to perform better in all aspects. - Shall inform his/her student teachers about library facilities, laboratory facilities, internet facilities, scholarships, remedial courses, placement, certificate courses and sports activities etc. - 6.
+Shall inform his/her student teachers about the leave application process. - 7.
 Shall represent the grievances of his/her student teachers to the staff concerned. - 8.
-Shall oversee the online payment of college fee and semester examinations fee by the student teachers concerned. - Shall be responsible for filling up of examinations form by the student teachers of his/her class to appear in the semester examinations. - 10.
-Shall be responsible for the collection of internal assessment marks and the display of internal assessment marks in the notice board. - 11.
-Shall maintain the record of his/her student teachers. - 12.
-Shall help the student teachers in the selection of elective papers and shall keep the record of the choices made by the student teachers. - 13.
-Shall meet the parents of his/her student teachers concerned to offer suggestion and get feedback. - 14.
-Shall be responsible for the circulation of all the communication (through Whatsapp group) intended for his / her student teachers concerned issued by the college authorities. - 15.
-Shall inspire his/her student teachers and play a vital role for their personality development. - 16.
+Shall be responsible for filling up the examination form by the student teachers of his/her class to appear for the semester examination. - 9.
+Shall be responsible for the collection of internal assessment marks and the display of internal assessment marks in the notice board. - 10.
+Shall maintain the record of his/her student teachers. - 11.
+Shall help the student teachers in the selection of elective courses and shall keep the record of the choices made by the student teachers. - 12.
+Shall meet the parents of his/her student teachers concerned to offer suggestion and get feedback. - 13.
+Shall be responsible for the circulation of all the communication (through Whatsapp group) intended for his / her student teachers concerned issued by the college authorities. - 14.
+Shall inspire his/her student teachers and play a vital role for their personality development. - 15.
 Shall inculcate ethical and moral values and prepare them as good citizens for a better future.